tomquirk/linkedin-api/README.md

 </a>
 </h3>

-Scrape Any Data from LinkedIn, without limit with ScrapIn API (link below on "ScrapIn API").
+Scrape Any Data from LinkedIn, without limit with [ScrapIn API](https://bit.ly/4fUyE9J).

 <details>
   <summary>Learn more</summary>